rust-lang-ru/book/rustbook-en/src/ch10-02-traits.md

 before `trait` in Listing 10-12.

-One restriction to note with trait implementations is that we can implement a trait on a type only if either the trait or the type is local to our crate.
+One restriction to note with trait implementations is that we can implement a trait on a type only if at least one of the trait or the type is local to our crate.
 For example, we can implement standard library traits like `Display` on a custom type like `Tweet` as part of our `aggregator` crate functionality, because the type `Tweet` is local to our `aggregator` crate.
 We can also implement `Summary` on `Vec<T>` in our `aggregator` crate, because the trait `Summary` is local to our `aggregator` crate.

 But we can’t implement external traits on external types.
 For example, we can’t implement the `Display` trait on `Vec<T>` within our `aggregator` crate,